Saorsa-Ind/kjv-1611-1769-semantic-stability-study/README.md

 The archived release DOI and version tag should be used when citing the final study package.

-## Citation
+## Citation / Release

-DOI: forthcoming
+DOI: The archival DOI will be provided by the Zenodo record associated with this release.
-Release tag: forthcoming
+Release tag: v1.0.0

 ## License